Internship Information for Employers

 An internship is a short-term, hands-on, supervised work experience with a professional organization designed to increase a student’s knowledge of a professional career field.
 More than a part-time job or volunteer experience, an internship includes intentional learning objectives related to increasing student knowledge, training to develop additional skills, and quality supervision to guide and mentor the intern.

-In order to qualify as a professional internship experience, the following criteria should be met (note that some academic departments may have additional criteria:
+In order to offer a professional internship experience to McNeese students, the following criteria should be met (note that some academic departments may have additional criteria):

 - The intern will receive quality training by a supervisor who possesses expertise directly related to the intern’s responsibilities.